adamgreen/mri-swd/README.md

 ## Firmware Configuration
-In the root folder can be found  a [config.h](config.h) which can be used to customize the `mri-swd` firmware.
+The root folder contains a [config.h](config.h) file which can be used to customize the `mri-swd` firmware.
 This header file allows configuration of things such as:
 * GPIO pins to be used for connections to the target.
-* TCP/IP port number to which GDB should be connected.
+* TCP/IP port numbers to which GDB and Telnet should connect.
+* Default SWCLK rate.
+* Various timeouts to use.
 * Logging enable/disable settings for each module in the `mri-swd` firmware:
   * `logError()` calls let the user know about unexpected errors.
 They can be disabled per module in `config.h` but typically should be left enabled.
   * `logDebug()` calls give information about the inner workings of the code and are most useful to `mri-swd` developers.
 They can be disabled per module in the `config.h` header.